With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 3. Relationship intelligence

-One of the most important functions of a CRM is clearly identifying who owns which relationships.
+One of the most important functions of a CRM for Law Firms is clearly identifying who owns which relationships.

 In fact, it can sometimes feel like a cheat code when you’re able to map out all your organization’s business relationships and see exactly which team member to go to at any point.